Mohnish-Sonkusale/Google-ADK-Agent-multitool/README.md

 # Google-ADK-Agent-multitool

-Install python
+1.Install python
-Have an IDE
+2.Have an IDE
 Steps:

 Set up the python environment